 Refer to table set R00900 - Table Sets (tltsm1100m000) session for possible additional sharing details.
+You can use a demo company to explore the CRI sessions before you start currency initialization for your production company

 Additional setup for parallel processing

 In Infor LN FP5 and later, you can use parallel processing to speed up the conversion process for internal conversions.